 13.4 The following activities are carried out by third-party service providers: accreditation partners for qualifications, administration, provision of conference delegate information, CRM system, email marketing system, event administration and management, event venues, feedback and review platforms, IT services, legal advice, learning management systems, printers and mailing houses, payment processing systems, trainers and speakers at events, training partners and webinar platforms.

 13.5 When might we share your personal information with other entities in the group?

-13.6 We may share your personal information with other entities in our group in our shared CRM, email marketing and finance systems, as part of our regular reporting activities on company performance, in the context of a business reorganisation or group restructuring exercise, and for system maintenance support and hosting of data.
+13.6 We may share your personal information with other entities in our group in our shared CRM, email marketing and finance systems, as part of our regular reporting activities on company performance, for the management of events, in the context of a business reorganisation or group restructuring exercise, and for system maintenance support and hosting of data.